Juventus 3-0 Barcelona

 Andres Iniesta is a class act in midfield and the attacking unit of Lionel Messi, Luis Suarez and Neymar is unrivalled in Europe, but only the talismanic Messi proved a threat in Turin.

-He had a goal rightly ruled out for offside, curled a shot just past the post and laid on a defence-splitting pass to send Iniesta clear only to see Buffon superbly claw his shot past the post.
+He had a goal rightly ruled out for offside, curled a shot just past the post, laid on a defence-splitting pass for Suarez to shoot wide and another to send Iniesta clear only to see Buffon superbly claw his shot past the post.

 Buffon's instinctive save not only denied Barcelona a vital away goal, but came just 76 seconds before Dybala made it 2-0.